Antioch University MFT Program: Comprehensive Profile and Student Fit Analysis

 Modality: The Santa Barbara program is delivered online with live evening classes two nights per week.
 The Los Angeles program is delivered in a low-residency format with synchronous weekly core courses on Tuesdays and Wednesdays (in blocks at 12:00 p.m., 5:30 p.m., and 7:30 p.m.), asynchronous courses, and weekend workshops.

-Licensure Track: LMFT and LPCC.
+Licensure Track: California LMFT and LPCC.
 Per the program pages, both California programs prepare graduates for licensure as a Licensed Marriage and Family Therapist or Licensed Professional Clinical Counselor in California.

 Accreditation: Antioch University holds regional accreditation through the Higher Learning Commission.
 Program-specific COAMFTE or CACREP accreditation is not publicly listed for either the Santa Barbara or Los Angeles MA in Clinical Psychology programs.
 Both California programs are listed by the California BBS as meeting educational requirements for LMFT licensure.
 The Couple and Family Therapy program at the New England campus is COAMFTE accredited, first accredited in 1993; the California MA in Clinical Psychology programs do not share that COAMFTE status.